TheComamba/UnKenny/README.md

 __UnKenny is currently in its beta phase.
 Whatever that means.__

-UnKenny is a module for [Foundry Virtual Table Top](https://foundryvtt.com/).
-The idea for it arose during our Starfinder game, because we wanted to simulate the interaction with a robotical NPC with limited AI.
+UnKenny is a module for [Foundry Virtual Tabletop](https://foundryvtt.com/).
+It allows you to generate a tiny dialogue with a character, by providing them with a limited AI.
+The idea arose during our Starfinder game, because we wanted to simulate the interaction with a robotical NPC.

-Do not expect UnKenny to pass the [Turing test](https://plato.stanford.edu/entries/turing-test/)!
-The open source [large language model](https://en.wikipedia.org/wiki/Large_language_model) it uses behind the scenes is not as powerful as the ones developed by big tech companies.
-It is intended to capture the joy of interacting with an uncanny and slightly random AI and incorporate it into role playing.

-Oh, and UnKenny is probably not safe for work.
-Even with a lot of time and budget it is a very daunting task to get language models trained by the internet to behave.

 ## Usage

 After enabling the module for a world, click on the actor of your choice.

 Click on "Make UnKenny" and enter a preamble.
-A preamble is a short description of what the character needs to know about themselves.
+This is a short description of what the character needs to know about themselves.
+You will furthermore need to pick one of the available [large language models](https://en.wikipedia.org/wiki/Large_language_model).
+Most are free of any charge, but to interact with OpenAI's GPT you will need to [set up and pay for an API key](https://blog.streamlit.io/beginners-guide-to-openai-api/).

 As long as the preamble is not empty, the actor is considered "unkenny".
 The module creates a macro called "Speak with (actor name)", which can be found in the macro directory.
 Conversely, if you edit the preamble to be empty, the corresponding macro is deleted.